 How Did We Scout the Top Business Products and Best MLM?

-In this article, I will go through a list of the best companies based on their revenue growth over the years and their potential to continue to rise in popularity and revenue.
+In this article, I will go through a list of the best companies based on their revenue growth over the years and their potential to continue to grow in popularity and revenue.

-But first, you deserve to know how I selected these MLM companies so you can do your own research, as well.
+But first, you deserve to know how I selected these MLM companies so you can do your own research.

 Before we get started...